 Limerick is an historic riverside city with a welcoming people and a vibrant civic pride.
 With its unmatched sporting tradition and welcoming nature, a visit to Limerick always leaves people wanting to come back for more.

-Limerick is the gateway to Ireland’s scenic West.
+Limerick is the gateway to Ireland’s scenic West with easy access to the Wild Atlantic Way .
 An ancient city, with a charter predating that of London, Limerick epitomises Ireland’s industrial and cultural renaissance.
-Limerick city is the capital of the Shannon Region and the third largest city in the Republic of Ireland.
-Its City Charter was granted in 1197.
+Limerick City is the capital of the Shannon Region and the third largest city in the Republic of Ireland.
+In 1197 Limerick was granted its City Charter.
 1691 saw the capture of the city and the signing of the Treaty of Limerick.
 Its colourful and fascinating history is evident everywhere and proudly maintained.
 Although small enough to offer a sense of intimacy, Limerick, with its university, museums, citadel and cathedral is undoubtedly a cosmopolitan metropolis.

-The city of Limerick boasts galleries, theatre, excellent restaurants and a world class museum housed in the restored Custom House.
-King John’s Castle bestrides the Shannon at one of its many bridges while St Mary’s Cathedral is a small scale gothic masterpiece dating from the 12th century.
-Only a few miles from the city, the University of Limerick has played a major part in Ireland and Limerick’s rebirth.
+The city of Limerick boasts galleries, theatres, excellent restaurants and a world class museum housed in the restored Custom House.
+Only a few miles from the city, the University of Limerick has played a major part Limerick’s growth.
 Set on a magnificent parkland campus, beside the Shannon, the University is the centrepiece of the National Technological Park.
 Above all, Limerick is a haven for Irish traditional music and you can find a lively ‘session’ on any night of the week.
 For more information on Limerick visit www.limerick.ie

 Gaelic football, hurling, golf, horse-racing, walking and cycling are also particularly popular pursuits in Limerick.